akash85246/ShelfWise/README.md

    - Sign in using your Google account to access your personalized dashboard.

 2. **Add Book Reviews**
-   - Navigate to the "New" in navigation bar.
+   - Navigate to the "New" option in the navigation bar.
-   - Enter the book details (title, author, review, etc.).
+   - Enter the book details (title, author, review content, etc.).
    - Submit your review, which will be saved and displayed on the main page.

 3. **View Book Reviews**
-   - Browse the homepage to see all the book reviews shared by you.
+   - Browse the browse books page to see all book reviews shared by users.
-   - Click on a book to view its details.
+   - Click on a book to view its full review and metadata.
-   - Additionally you can search it by name in searchbar at homepage

-4. **Read Later List**
-   - Mark a book as "Read Later" by clicking the "Read Later" in navigation bar.
-   - Access your list in the "Read Later" section from the navigation bar.
+   - Use the search bar on the browse books to filter reviews by title or keyword.

-5. **Book Covers**
+4. **Book Covers**
    - The app automatically fetches book cover images using the Open Library API.
-   - If no cover is available, a placeholder image will be shown.
+   - If no cover is available, a default placeholder image is shown.

-6. **Notification for Upcoming Book Releases**
-   - You can add books to "Anticipated" in navigation bar.
-   - If a book in your list has an upcoming release date, you will receive an email notification on the release day.

-7. **Monthly Streak**
-   - Track how many book reviews you’ve added in a month.
-   - View your streak on your "Streak" in navigation bar.

-8. **Responsive Design**
+5. **Responsive Design**
-   - Use the site on both desktop and mobile devices without any issues.
+   - The platform is fully responsive and optimized for desktop, tablet, and mobile viewing.

+6. **Share Reviews**
+   - Share any book review with others via social media or direct links.
+   - Each review has share options for broader reach and engagement.

+7. **Report Book Reviews**
+   - Found an inappropriate or misleading review?
+Use the report feature to flag it for admin moderation.
+   - Reports are categorized for better handling and faster review.

+8. **Rate Reviewers**
+   - Users can rate reviewers based on the quality and helpfulness of their reviews.
+   - These ratings help surface top contributors in the community.

+9. **Discover Other Reviewers**
+   - Explore a dedicated page to browse and search for other reviewers.
+   - View their public profiles, ratings, and shared reviews.
+   - Helps build community by connecting readers and writers.

 ## Additional Notes